singledigit/aurora-snapper/readme.md

 * Bucket must me manually deleted

 ## Disclaimer ##
-**Rackspace nor the author is not responsible for any loss of data or charges incurred while using this utility.**
+**The author is not responsible for any loss of data or charges incurred while using this utility.**